 Pattern A: The gate keeper

 Force seed phrase memorization and quizzes before the user has done anything.
-MetaMask, Trust Wallet do this.
 Users quit before seeing any value.

 Pattern B: The silent custodian

 Let users buy instantly but never surface backup urgency.
-Base, Uniswap do this.
 Users lose access when they switch phones.
 I experienced this firsthand.

 02 – user profile & emotional patterns